Karan02/Google-NotebookLM-Clone/README.md

-# Take-Home Assignment: Build a Google NotebookLM Clone
+# Take-Home Assignment: Build a Google NotebookLM Clone ( Add your own env file in backend for openAI)

 ## Objective